What is the Post-9/11 GI Bill?

 - No benefit: Less than 90 days

-Through the Marine Gunnery John David Fry Scholarship Program, children or spouses of service members who died in the line of duty on or after 9/11 may also be eligible to use the GI Bill to further their education.
+Children or spouses of service members who died in the line of duty on or after 9/11 may also be eligible to use the GI Bill to further their education through the Marine Gunnery John David Fry Scholarship Program.
 These benefits are available at the 100-percent level to children between age 18 and 33 and spouses who have not remarried for 15 years after the service member’s death.

 Your monthly housing stipend depends on the percentage level of benefits you’re eligible for and how many courses you’re taking.

 The VA uses the Department of Defense Basic Allowance for Housing, or BAH, rates to calculate how much you will receive.
-It’s essentially based on the cost of living wherever your school is located — not where you live — at the amount that an E5 with dependents would receive in that area.
-Your own rank has no bearing on the total amount you receive.
+Right now, this is the cost of living wherever the main campus of your school is located — not where you live — at the amount that an E5 with dependents would receive in that area.
+(Your own rank has no bearing on the total amount you receive.)